harrydehix/simple-units/README.md

     console.log(convertable); // output: 0.012km
     ```
 - Units ✅
   - Units are the base of this library.
 A unit is an instance of the `Unit` class.
-It can be part of a `UnitGroup`, holds so called `converters`, which "tell" unitjs how
+It is always part of a `UnitGroup`, holds so called `converters`, which "tell" unitjs how
     convert values to other units.
     ```typescript
     const myUnit = new Unit("°F", [